Ancient Egyptian medicine

+History

 Sources of information

 Until the 19th century, the main sources of information about ancient Egyptian medicine were writings from later in antiquity.
 The Greek historian Herodotus visited Egypt around 440 BC and wrote extensively of his observations of their medicinal practice.
 Pliny the Elder also wrote favorably of them in historical review.
 Hippocrates (the "father of medicine"), Herophilos, Erasistratus and later Galen studied at the temple of Amenhotep, and acknowledged the contribution of ancient Egyptian medicine to Greek medicine.

-In 1822, the translation of the Rosetta stone finally allowed the translation of ancient Egyptian hieroglyphic inscriptions and papyri, including many related to medical matters (Egyptian medical papyri).
+The decipherment of ancient Egyptian scripts in the early 19th century allowed the translation of ancient Egyptian inscriptions and papyri, including many related to medical matters (Egyptian medical papyri).
 The resultant interest in Egyptology in the 19th century led to the discovery of several sets of extensive ancient medical documents, including the Ebers papyrus, the Edwin Smith Papyrus, the Hearst Papyrus, the London Medical Papyrus and others dating back as far as 2900 BC.

 The Edwin Smith Papyrus is a textbook on surgery and details anatomical observations and the "examination, diagnosis, treatment, and prognosis" of numerous ailments.
 It was probably written around 1600 BC, but is regarded as a copy of several earlier texts.
 Medical information in it dates from as early as 3000 BC.
 It is thus viewed as a learning manual.
 Treatments consisted of ointments made from animal, vegetable or fruit substances or minerals.
 There is evidence of oral surgery being performed as early as the 4th Dynasty (2900–2750 BC).

 The Ebers papyrus (c.
 1550 BC) includes 877 prescriptions – as categorized by a modern editor – for a variety of ailments and illnesses, some of them involving magical remedies, for Egyptian beliefs regarding magic and medicine were often intertwined.
 It also contains documentation revealing awareness of tumors, along with instructions on tumor removal.

 The Kahun Gynaecological Papyrus treats women's complaints, including problems with conception.
 Thirty four cases detailing diagnosis and treatment survive, some of them fragmentarily.
 Dating to 1800 BC, it is the oldest surviving medical text of any kind.

 Other documents such as the Hearst papyrus (1450 BC), and Berlin Papyrus (1200 BC) also provide valuable insight into ancient Egyptian medicine.

 Other information comes from the images that often adorn the walls of Egyptian tombs and the translation of the accompanying inscriptions.
 Advances in modern medical technology also contributed to the understanding of ancient Egyptian medicine.
 Paleopathologists were able to use X-rays and later CAT Scans to view the bones and organs of mummies.
 Electron microscopes, mass spectrometry and various forensic techniques allowed scientists unique glimpses of the state of health in Egypt 4000 years ago.